kids encyclopedia robot

 Born and raised in Reading, Pennsylvania, Barrasso graduated from Georgetown University, where he received his B.S. and M.D.
 He conducted his medical residency at Yale University before moving to Wyoming and beginning a private orthopedics practice in Casper.
 Barrasso was active in various medical societies and associations.

 Barrasso first ran for U.S. Senate in 1996, narrowly losing the Republican primary to Mike Enzi.
-In 2002, he was elected to the State Senate, where he stayed until his appointment to the U.S. Senate after the 2007 death of Craig L. Thomas.
-He was elected to finish Thomas's term in 2008, reelected in 2012 and 2018, and is running for a third term in 2024 against Democratic nominee Scott Morrow.
+In 2002, he was elected to the state Senate, where he stayed until his appointment to the U.S. Senate after the 2007 death of incumbent Craig L. Thomas.
+He was elected to finish Thomas's term in 2008 and reelected in 2012 and 2018.
 In 2018, Barrasso was selected as chair of the Senate Republican Conference.
 He is the dean of Wyoming's congressional delegation.

 Early life, education, and medical career